check-spelling-sandbox/conan-center-index/docs/adding_packages/dependencies.md

 It's very rare we layout "rules", most often it's guidelines, however in order to ensure graph and the package generated are usable for consumer, we do impose some limits on Conan features to provide a smoother first taste to using Conan.

-> **Note**: These are very specific to the ConanCenter being the default remote and may not be relevant to your specifc use case.
+> **Note**: These are very specific to the ConanCenter being the default remote and may not be relevant to your specific use case.

 * [Version ranges](https://docs.conan.io/1/versioning/version_ranges.html) are generally not allowed (see below for exemption).
 * Specify explicit [RREV](https://docs.conan.io/1/versioning/revisions.html) (recipe revision) of dependencies is not allowed.